aloilor/WaDiGAN-SR/readme.md

 **GPU allocation**: Our work is experimented on a single NVIDIA Tesla T4 GPU 15GBs.

 ## Results ##
-Model performance and pretrained checkpoints are provided as below:
+Comparisons between our model and SR3 (both trained on 25k iteration steps) are below:
 <table>
   <tr>
     <th>Metric</th>